wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/md_rst/joinGiottoObjects.rst

 ``NULL`` will have Giotto estimate an appropriate ``x_shift`` value based on the x dimension of available image objects.

-[ “z_stack” ] Datasets are spatially combined with no change to x and y spatial locations, but a z value is incorporated for each dataset based on input supplied through param ``z_vals`` .
+[ “z_stack� ] Datasets are spatially combined with no change to x and y spatial locations, but a z value is incorporated for each dataset based on input supplied through param ``z_vals`` .
 To specify a z value for each dataset to join, a numeric vector must be given with a value for